Market & comparison education

 What to do next

-For "How to read support pages without turning it into a sales claim", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "How to read support pages without turning it into a sales claim" when you want app support for that action.
-The useful signal for "How to read support pages without turning it into a sales claim" is whether the reader can decide whether the next session should be shorter with less uncertainty.
+For "Claim reading: support pages", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Claim reading: support pages" when you want app support for that action.
+The useful signal for "Claim reading: support pages" is whether the reader can decide whether the next session should be shorter with less uncertainty.

 Evidence boundary